libretro/beetle-psx-libretro/README.md

 ## Options

-* Renderer (restart) - 'software' or 'opengl'. 'opengl' uses the OpenGL API to accelerate tasks like upscaling.
+* Renderer (restart) - 'software', 'vulkan' and 'opengl'.
+The last two options will enable and/or speedup enhancements like upscaling and texture filtering.
 * Software framebuffer - If off, the software renderer will skip some steps.
 Potential speedup.
 Causes bad graphics when doing framebuffer readbacks.
-* CD Image Cache - Loads the complete image in memory at startup.
-* CPU Overclock - Gets rid of memory access latency and makes all GTE instructions have 1 cycle latency.
-* Skip BIOS - Self-explanatory.
-Some games have issues when enabled.
-* Widescreen mode hack - If on, renders in 16:9.
-Works best on 3D games.
+* Adaptive smoothing - When upscaling, smooths out 2D elements while keeping 3D elements sharp.
+Vulkan renderer only at the moment.
 * Internal GPU resolution - Graphics upscaling.
-* Texture filtering - Self-explanatory.
+* Texture filtering - Per-texture filtering using e.g. xBR, SABR, bilinear, etc. OpenGL only at the moment.
 * Internal color depth - PSX had 16bpp depth, beetle-psx can go up to 32bpp.
-* Scale dithering pattern with internal resolution - Self-explanatory
+OpenGL only at the moment.
+Vulkan always uses 32bpp.
 * Wireframe mode - For debug use.
 Shows only the outlines of polygons.
+OpenGL only.
 * Display full VRAM - Everything in VRAM is drawn on screen.
+* PGXP operation mode - When not off, floating point coordinates will be used for vertex positions, to avoid the PSX polygon jitter. 'memory + cpu' mode can further reduce jitter at the cost of performance and geometry glitches.
+* PGXP vertex cache - Maintains a cache for vertices.
+May result in better performance but can result in graphics glitches in most games.
+* PGXP perspective correct texturing - Original PSX did affine texture mapping, resulting in e.g. crooked lines across walls.
+This fixes it.
 * Dithering pattern - If off, disables the dithering pattern the PSX applies to combat color banding.
-* GTE pixel accuracy - If on, uses floating point coordinates instead of integer ones for vertex positions, to avoid the PSX poly jitter.
-This option does nothing at the moment.
-* Memcard 0 method - Picks the format (libretro or mednafen) used for storing memcard 0 save data.
-* Enable memory card 1 - Specifically enables memcard slot 1.
-Needed for game "Codename Tenka".
-* Shared memory cards (restart) - Stores everything in the same savefile.
-'Memcard 0 method' needs to be set to 'libretro'.
+OpenGL only.
+Vulkan always disables the pattern.
+* Scale dithering pattern with internal resolution - Self-explanatory.
+OpenGL only.
 * Initial Scanline - Sets the first scanline to be drawn on screen.
 * Initial Scanline PAL - Sets the first scanline to be drawn on screen for PAL systems.
 * Last Scanline - Sets the last scanline to be drawn on screen.
 * Last Scanline PAL - Sets the last scanline to be drawn on screen for PAL systems.
-* DualShock Analog button toggle - Toggles the Analog button from DualShock controllers, if disabled analogs are always on, if enabled you can toggle their state by pressing and holding START+SELECT+L1+L2+R1+R2.
-* Port 1 PSX Enable Multitap - Enables/Disables multitap functionality on port 1.
-* Port 2 PSX Enable Multitap - Enables/Disables multitap functionality on port 2.
 * Frame duping (speedup) - Redraws/reuses the last frame if there was no new data.
-* Display internal FPS - Shows the frame rate at which the emulated PSX is drawing at.
+* Widescreen mode hack - If on, renders in 16:9.
+Works best on 3D games.
 * Crop Overscan - Self-explanatory.
+* Additional cropping - Self-explanatory.
 * Offset cropped image - Self-explanatory.
+* Display internal FPS - Shows the frame rate at which the emulated PSX is drawing at.
+* Analog self-calibration - Monitors the max values reached by the input, using it as a calibration heuristic which then scales the analog coordinates sent to the emulator accordingly.
+For best results, rotate the sticks at max amplitude for the algorithm to get a good estimate of the scaling factor, otherwise it will adjust while playing content.
+* DualShock Analog button toggle - Toggles the Analog button from DualShock controllers, if disabled analogs are always on, if enabled you can toggle their state by pressing and holding START+SELECT+L1+L2+R1+R2.
+* Port 1: Multitap Enable - Enables/Disables multitap functionality on port 1.
+* Port 2: Multitap Enable - Enables/Disables multitap functionality on port 2.
+* CPU Overclock - Gets rid of memory access latency and makes all GTE instructions have 1 cycle latency.
+* CD Image Cache - Loads the complete image in memory at startup.
-* Additional cropping - Self-explanatory.
+* Skip BIOS - Self-explanatory.
+Some games have issues when enabled.
+* Memcard 0 method - Picks the format (libretro or mednafen) used for storing memcard 0 save data.
+* Enable memory card 1 - Specifically enables memcard slot 1.
+Needed for game "Codename Tenka".
+* Shared memory cards (restart) - Stores everything in the same savefile.
+'Memcard 0 method' needs to be set to 'libretro'.